 EXTERNALLY RESTRICTED - Refer to RESTRICTED NET ASSETS.

-FAIR VALUE - The amount that could reasonably be expected to be received for an investment in a current sale between a willing buyer and a willing seller.
-For publicly traded securities, this is the price at which the security is currently being traded on a national market.
-For investment instruments that are not publicly traded, this is the appraised value adjusted for cash flows to or from the investment.
+FAIR VALUE - The price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+It is the exit price.
+For publicly traded securities, this is usually the price at which the security is currently being traded on a national market.
+For investment instruments that are not publicly traded, fair value is based on the use of other relevant observable and nonobservable inputs.

 FEDERAL FINANCIAL ASSISTANCE - Assistance that nonfederal entities receive or administer in the form of grants, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, or other assistance.
 It does not include amounts received for provision of vendor services to federal agencies or reimbursements for services rendered directly to individuals.